realtimerealbook/ireal-parse/README.md

 ## Usage

 First configure `list.txt` to contain the list of files we want to parse and test.
-Each file is separated by a new line, and replace spaces in each file with underscores.
+Each file is separated by a new line, with spaces replaced by underscores.
 For example
 ```
 9.20_Special
 26-2